LassoSoft/LassoGuide/lasso_guide_source/language/error-handling.rst

    error_pop  // Retrieve error on stack

-The ``error_push`` and ``error_pop`` methods can also be used to prevent custom methods from modifying the current error condition, while still using error handling code within the method.
+The ``error_push`` and ``error_pop`` methods can also be used to prevent custom methods from modifying the current error condition, while still using error- handling code within the method.
 The following code stores the current error code and message at the beginning of the custom method definition.
 The error code and message are restored just before the custom method returns a value::